lqc/thinkcspy/source/modules.rst

 Namespaces
 ----------

-.. sidebar:: How are namespaces, files and modules related?

-  Python has a convenient and simplifying one-to-one mapping, one module per file, giving rise to one namespace.
-Also, Python takes the module name from the file name, and this becomes the name of the namespace.  ``math.py`` is a filename, the module is called ``math``, and its namespace is ``math``.
-  So in Python the concepts are more or less interchangeable.

-  But you will encounter other languages (e.g. C#), that allow one module to span multiple files, or one file to have multiple namespaces, or many files to all share the same namespace.
-So the name of the file doesn't need to be the same as the namespace.

-  So a good idea is to try to keep the concepts distinct in your mind.

-  Files and directories organize *where* things are stored in our computer.
-  On the other hand, namespaces and modules are a programming concept: they help us organize how we want to group related functions and attributes.
-  They are not about "where" to store things, and should not have to coincide with the file and directory structures.

-  So in Python, if you rename the file ``math.py``, its module name also changes, your ``import`` statements would need to change, and your code that refers to functions or attributes inside that namespace would also need to change.

-  In other languages this is not necessarily the case.
-So don't blur the concepts, just because Python blurs them!

 A **namespace** is a collection of identifiers that belong to a module, or to a function, (and as we will see soon, in classes too).
 Generally,